 In 2015, Eni discovered Zohr gas field, the biggest gas field in the Mediterranean, with an estimated production of 30 trillion cubic feet.

-The second phase of Zohr gas field will add around two billion cubic feet per day to Egypt's production and will be completed before the end of the year, according to Minister of Petroleum Molla.
+The second phase of Zohr gas field will add around two billion cubic feet per day to production and will be completed before the end of the year, according to Minister of Petroleum Tarek El-Molla.

-Egypt plans to stop importing liquefied natural gas (LNG) by the end of fiscal year 2017/2018 by adding 1.6 million cubic feet to its production from its latest gas discoveries, including West Delta’s Taurus and Libra fields, as well as the Atoll and Zohr gas fields.
+Egypt plans to stop importing liquefied natural gas (LNG) by the end of fiscal year 2017/2018 by adding production of 1.6 million cubic feet from its latest gas discoveries, including West Delta’s Taurus and Libra fields, as well as the Atoll and Zohr gas fields.